 InfiniteOpt logo InfiniteOpt logo

-A JuMP extension for expressing and solving infinite-dimensional optimization problems.
+A JuMP extension for modeling and efficiently solving infinite-dimensional optimization problems.

 What is InfiniteOpt?